Your Power is Off. What Should You Do?

 In some parts of our service territory, lineman must physically walk through fields to investigate the cause of an outage, which can be time consuming.
 Howard Electric provides updates on the status of large outages on our Facebook page.

 Consider all fallen wires to be energized, regardless of whether or not they appear to be safe.
-Report the fallen power line to United Power immediately.
+Report the fallen power line to Howard Electric immediately.
 Make sure your children, pets and neighbors stay away from the power line and any objects it may be touching.

 A generator can be a wonderful tool during an outage, especially if you have special medical needs and require electricity.
 But, it can also be extremely dangerous if used improperly.
 Be aware that it’s against the law, and a violation of electrical codes, to connect a generator to your home’s electrical circuits without a generator transfer switch automatic-interrupt device.
 Otherwise, if a generator is online when electrical service is restored, it can become a major fire hazard.
 In addition, the improper connection of a generator to your home’s electrical circuits may endanger service crews helping to restore power in your area.